 WHERE AM I GOING WITH THIS?

 This isn’t a blog about drinking so where am I going here.
 I think surviving a hangover is like surviving a bear market after the bull market party is over.
 There are things you can do before the party ends to limit the after effects of the beer.
 Sorry, I meant bear.
-Here are four things to consider:
+Here are four investing principles to consider:

 1) Asset Allocation